Useful tips & information

 La rentree litteraire and the publishers’ massive book release

-If you are a reader and you live in France, you may have noticed that from mid-August to October, the media are presenting many book releases and author of the year promotions.
+If you are a reader and live in France, you may have noticed that from mid-August to October, the media are presenting many book releases and author of the year promotions.

 For the readers, it is a bit like being in candy land with overwhelming options to choose from!

-It is a great time to go to your local book shop to ask them for their advice on the new releases!
+It is a great time to go to your local bookshop to ask them for their advice on the new releases!

 The French political start of the year